pineunity/apmec/doc/source/install/kolla.rst

 up the docker environment that is used by kolla ansible.

-To install via Kolla Ansible, the version of Kolla Ansible should be consistent with the target Tacker system.
-For example, stable/pike branch of Kolla Ansible should be used to install stable/pike branch of Tacker.
-Here the stable/pike branch version will be used to show how to install Tacker with Kolla Ansible.
+To install via Kolla Ansible, the version of Kolla Ansible should be consistent with the target Apmec system.
+For example, stable/pike branch of Kolla Ansible should be used to install stable/pike branch of Apmec.
+Here the stable/pike branch version will be used to show how to install Apmec with Kolla Ansible.

-Kolla can be used to install multiple nodes system, but Tacker server is not ready for multiple nodes deployment yet, so only an all-in-one Tacker is installed in this document.
+Kolla can be used to install multiple nodes system, but Apmec server is not ready for multiple nodes deployment yet, so only an all-in-one Apmec is installed in this document.